 The courtyard fountain at Buena Vista, California's first commercial winery, provides the perfect setting for a typically lively rendition of one of the Bard's works, as presented by artistic director Kate Kennedy.

-Enjoy the performance in patio table seating around the courtyard fountaion.
+Enjoy the performance in patio table seating around the courtyard fountain.
 Seating starts at 6 p.m., with performances at 7 p.m.
+Tickets are available online: $35 or $20 for students (under 18).
+A Patron's Table for six includes hors d'oeuvres, a light supper, decandent dessert, and Buena Vista wines, is $1,200.

 Avalon Players, 707-996-3264.